-Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried chicken sandwich in Seattle
+Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried-chicken sandwich in Seattle

-Even before all the Popeyes brouhaha, the fried chicken sandwich appeared on many lunch menus, usually listed below the burger in the pecking order.
+Even before all the Popeyes brouhaha, the fried-chicken sandwich appeared on many lunch menus, usually listed below the burger in the pecking order.

 You likely didn’t notice because it’s not a sexy meal.
-We seem to love fried chicken sandwiches more in a fast-food context.
+We seem to love fried-chicken sandwiches more in a fast-food context.
 But I would argue the best chicken sammies aren’t your drive-thru variety.
 It’s likely already in your favorite diner or corner pub.

 That chicken sandwich will always be on the menu, and chefs will always toy with it to make it more appetizing simply because poultry is the cheapest protein, which makes it an important seller for any restaurant’s bottom line.